 Symbol Explanation

 Class II equipment

-Class II equipment with functional earthing
+Ē Class II equipment with functional earthing

 \sim Alternating current

-Symbol Explanation

 Direct current

-◇-©- ◆ Polarity of d.c. power connector
+♦- •• Polarity of d.c. power connector

-\Box For indoor use only
+\triangle For indoor use only

 4 Dangerous voltage

 A Caution, risk of electric shock

 VI Energy efficiency Marking

 Protective earth

 Earth

 Frame or chassis

 4 Functional earthing

-Caution, hot surface
+/ Caution, hot surface

-Caution
+\triangle Caution

 0 Operator's manual

 () Stand-by

 "ON"/"OFF" (push-push)

 Fuse

-₩ N Fuse is used in neutral N

-RECYCLING This product bears the selective sorting symbol for Waste electrical and electronic equipment (WEEE).
+Symbol Explanation ₩ N Fuse is used in neutral N RECYCLING This product bears the selective sorting symbol for Waste electrical and electronic equipment (WEEE).
 This means that this product must be handled pursuant to European directive 2012/19/EU in order to be recycled or dismantled to minimize its impact on the environment.
 User has the choice to give his product to a competent recycling organization or to the retailer when he buys a new electrical or electronic equipment.

-Symbol Explanation (1)(2) Caution, avoid listening at high volume levels for long periods Disconnection, all power plugs m Switch of mini-gap construction μ Switch of micro-gap construction (for US version) Switch of micro-gap / micro-disconnection construction (for other versions except US) ٤ Switch without contact gap (Semiconductor switching device)
+No la Caution, avoid listening at high volume levels for long periods Disconnection, all power plugs m Switch of mini-gap construction μ Switch of micro-gap construction (for US version) Switch of micro-gap / micro-disconnection construction (for other versions except US) 3 Switch without contact gap (Semiconductor switching device)